Fahad-Almaani/CodeStacker_Backend/README.txt

 This Backend Api Built with Django these are the the urls avalibel

-all urls using basic Auth passing [username,password] in postman testing make sure you use BasickAuth
+all urls using basic Auth passing [username=fahad,password=5005]

+in postman testing make sure you use BaisckAuth
                                |                   |
 urls                           |  Method           |  body params
 -------------------------------------------------------------------